Réseau express métropolitain: Artwork

 Across the REM, 12 pieces of permanent artwork will be installed at a cost of $7.3 million, as part of Quebec's percent for art programme.
 An additional $500,000 will fund temporary artworks, created by students of four Montreal universities (Concordia, McGill, Université de Montréal and Université du Québec à Montréal).
-The first works were unveiled in October 2024 at Brossard and Panama stations.
-Further artworks for the Anse-à-l'Orme, Central Station, Sainte-Dorothée, Bois-Franc and Deux-Montagnes stations were announced in February 2025.
+The first works were unveiled in October 2024 at Brossard, Du Quartier, Panama, Île-des-Soeurs, and Gare Centrale stations.
+Further artworks such as the Anse-à-l'Orme, Sainte-Dorothée, Bois-Franc and Deux-Montagnes stations were announced in February 2025 and were completed in November 2025.

 Controversies

 In a report prepared by the Bureau d'audiences publiques sur l'environnement (BAPE), released on 20 January 2017, CDPQ Infra was criticized for failing to provide crucial information on the project's financial model, environmental impact, and impact on ridership levels on existing public transit systems across Greater Montreal.
 Without such information, the BAPE declared that it was "premature to authorize the approval of this project".
 The BAPE also stated that CDPQ Infra had not met its obligations with regard to transparency, as it had failed to provide information in a timely fashion on the ridership levels of the REM's three branches.
 CDPQ Infra was also reproached for not studying the impact of the REM on existing public transit authorities.
 CDPQ Infra was criticized for not being able to answer questions like how much tickets would cost, whether municipalities served by the REM would have to pay for the necessary infrastructure for access to it, and whether municipalities would have to contribute to the REM's operation.

 A lawsuit filed by Coalition Climat further alleged that the REM project violated federalism for a lack of federal assessment of the potential harm to citizens' environmental rights by its potential contribution to noise pollution and urban heat islands.
 The lawsuit was dismissed by the Quebec Superior Court on 13 December 2017.